Skip to main content

 Substantial new global capital to help spearhead greener farming

-The CEFC and global investment group CDPQ are creating a new sustainable agricultural platform to drive down emissions and improve sustainability across the sector.
+The CEFC and global investment group CDPQ have created an award-winning sustainable agricultural platform to drive down emissions and improve sustainability across the sector.

 $200m